isaacnmm/pestpolicy-hugo2XX/content/posts/best-flea-shampoo-for-cats/index.md

 They aresmall and jump, making them hard to spot.
 The fleas survive through blood, with the new eggs hatching within six days.
 Asingle flea can produce two thousand eggs in its lifetime. - The eggs tend to hatch indoors best nestled in carpets, soft furnishings, and anywhere that provides warmth. - While you have the heating on during winter, this can also encourage fleas to produceoutdoor, fleas hatch in shaded areas and sandy pits.

 The worst part about a flea survival tactic is that it can remain in a cocoon for up to three hundred and fifty days until it hatches, waiting for the perfect conditions for best survival.
 They wait for body heat and movement.
 Howyou can identify if your pet has fleas is a lot easier than getting rid ofthem, unfortunately.
-Check your pet's coat by eye and by [combing through with aflea](https://pestpolicy.com/best-flea-combs-for-dogs/) comb and look for scales and bite marks on your pet's skin.
+Check your pet's coat by eye and by [combing through with aflea](https://pestpolicy.com/best-flea-combs-for-dogs/)comb and look for scales and bite marks on your pet's skin.

 You may also Have some bite marks on your skin also.
 You can rub aloe vera on, which will soothe the bite.
 Check your bedding if your pet sleeps near you for flea eggs andclean these to prevent spreading. - Same with any bedding that your pets may besleeping on. - The most difficult stage to tackle a flea cycle is when the flea is in an immature state.